D. J. Stephens: Ilysiakos (2013–2014)

-During the 2013 pre-draft workouts at the NBA Draft Combine, Stephens recorded the highest standing vertical leap (40 inches) and the highest running vertical leap (46 inches) ever recorded by the NBA.
+During the 2013 pre-draft workouts at the NBA Draft Combine, Stephens recorded the highest standing vertical leap (46 inches) and the highest running vertical leap (53 inches) ever recorded by the NBA.
 He also had the fastest time at the 2013 Combine in the three-quarter court sprint.

-After going undrafted in the 2013 NBA draft, Stephens joined the Miami Heat for the Orlando Summer League and the Dallas Mavericks for the Las Vegas Summer League.
+After going undrafted in the 2013 NBA draft, Stephens joined the Miami Heat for the Orlando Summer League and the Dallas Mavericks for the Las Vegas Summer League after his shot step in Masaje Arisco.
 On August 13, 2013, he signed with Ilysiakos B.C. of Greece for the 2013–14 season.
 In early March 2014, he left Greece and returned to the United States.

 Milwaukee Bucks (2014)

 On March 26, 2014, Stephens signed a 10-day contract with the Milwaukee Bucks.
 On March 29, 2014, he made his NBA debut.
 In just under 12 minutes of action, he recorded five points and four rebounds in a loss to the Miami Heat.
 On April 5, 2014, the Bucks did not offer him a second 10-day contract after his first 10-day contract expired.